F1 2021 Game – Portimao Track, Trailer, Release Date, Next Gen & More

 If we had to recommend only one direct drive wheel for PC, it’d have to be the supreme SimuCube 2.

-SimuCube are renowned for producing some amazing direct drive wheels.
+SimuCube is renowned for producing some amazing direct drive wheels.
 They boast the strongest direct drive wheel available, along with some of the lowest latency across any racing wheel.

 The range starts with the SimuCube 2 Sport, which retails at €1,270, and offers 17Nm of torque.
 This is followed by the SimuCube 2 Pro which will cost you €1,470 and produces 25Nm of torque.
 This is comparable to the Fanatec DD2.

-SimuCube were pioneers in the Open Sim Wheel movement.
-Which is where you as a sim racer take on the challenge of building your own racing wheel from individual parts.
+SimuCube were a pioneer in the Open Sim Wheel movement.
+This is where you as a sim racer take on the challenge of building your own racing wheel from individual parts.
 The beauty of Open Sim Racing is that you have complete control over your wheel, and you can build and customise it exactly to your own requirements.

 SimuCube racing wheels use very similar parts to many Open Sim Wheels, bridging that gap between an Open Sim Wheel and ease of setup.

-That’s not to say that SimuCube have gone to the extent that Fanatec have, in creating a completely plug and play wheel.
-You still require a fair bit of technical knowledge to correctly setup and configure a SimuCube wheel.
+That’s not to say that SimuCube has gone to the extent that Fanatec has, in creating a complete plug and play wheel.
+You still require a fair bit of technical knowledge to correctly set up and configure a SimuCube wheel.

 But once you get over this initial barrier of entry.
 A SimuCube wheel, especially the SimuCube 2 Ultimate is a mighty piece of sim racing equipment.

-There are a wide selection of high end sim racing steering wheels available.
-However your choice of steering wheel rim will be heavily dependant on which wheel base you buy.
+There is a wide selection of high-end sim racing steering wheels available.
+However, your choice of steering wheel rim will be heavily dependent on which wheel base you buy.

 If you pick up one of the console compatible Fanatec Podium wheel bases, you will be in the Fanatec ecosystem which is excellent.

-Fanatec offer a huge range of wheel rims, from rally and drift wheels, through to Formula 1 licensed wheel rims.
+Fanatec offers a huge range of wheel rims, from rally and drift wheels to Formula 1 licensed wheel rims.

-Let’s start by having a look at our favourite high end Fanatec wheel rim, The Formula V2.
+Let’s start by having a look at our favourite high-end Fanatec wheel rim, The Formula V2.5.

-The Formula V2 comes in a couple of formats.
-You can buy it on its own in a lovely carbon and red design.
-Or it comes packaged with the Formula 1 licensed Podium F1 wheel, where it is sporting a nice blue colour way.
+The Formula V2.5 comes in a couple of formats.
+You can buy it on its own in a lovely carbon design.
+Or it comes packaged with the Formula 1 licensed Podium F1 wheel, where it is sporting a nice blue colourway.
 Essentially, both of these wheel rims are identical.

-The Formula V2 is a GT / Formula style wheel rim which sports a huge amount of on wheel controls.
+The Formula V2.5 is a GT / Formula style wheel rim that sports a huge amount of on wheel controls.
 These allow you to fully adjust your car while driving, and without taking your hand off the wheel.

 Out of all Fanatec wheel rims, this is by far and away my favourite.